Emily Beale is a major problem, literally!

 - The Night Is Mine

 - I Own the Dawn

 - Ghost of Willow’s Past (story that ties into I Own the Dawn)

 - Just Shy of a Dream (written 5 years later, but fits right here)

-- Connie’s Wedding (written 5 years later)
+- Connie’s Wedding (written 5 years later, but also fits here)

 - Frank’s Independence Day